querkmachine/FSFrontEndDocs/concepts/accessibility.md

 				<li>Use a simple colour palette</li>
 				<li>Use descriptive labelling on controls and buttons</li>
 				<li>Build simple and consistent layouts with a clear reading flow</li>
+				<li>Use images and diagrams to convey complex information or instructions</li>
 			</ul>
 		</div>
 	</div>